Powered by MOMENTUM MEDIA

 The new offence framework is designed to be more flexible for reporting entities seeking to share information for legitimate purposes, including within reporting groups to manage risk and prevent further crime.

-The committee said amendments to the commencement of the tipping off offence would provide greater certainty for stakeholders by removing or minimising the risk for reporting entities to reapply for current exemptions in the transition period between royal assent and the commencement date.
+The committee said amendments to the commencement of the tipping-off offence would provide greater certainty for stakeholders by removing or minimising the risk for reporting entities to reapply for current exemptions in the transition period between royal assent and the commencement date.

-The committee said the the bill would "reduce complexity and close regulatory gaps in the current regime, to ensure that Australia has an effective system to deter, detect and disrupt illegal flows of money internationally, and protect Australian businesses from exploitation by criminals".
+The committee said the bill would "reduce complexity and close regulatory gaps in the current regime, to ensure that Australia has an effective system to deter, detect and disrupt illegal flows of money internationally, and protect Australian businesses from exploitation by criminals".

 "The committee considers that this bill is a necessary and timely reform.
 In bringing legislation forward in 2024, the government is finally addressing a long-overdue oversight, and modernising our current AML/CTF regime, strengthening its protections, and making it more effective," it said.